open-simulation-platform/libcosim/README.md

 * Add the OSP Conan repository as a remote:

        conan remote add osp https://osp.jfrog.io/artifactory/api/conan/conan-local
-* Package revisions must be enabled.
-See [How to activate the revisions].
 * Include libcosim as a requirement in your conanfile
 * Run `conan install` to aquire the libcosim package